-Last weeks post was so popular I thought maybe some more information on it would be well received.
 As most of you know, or now know Outlander TV Series is not only a great show but, incredibly popular as well.
-Season 4 is coming to a close on Starz this Sunday.
+Season 4 has come to an end.
 After which many will be experiencing a phenomena we have dubbed ‘Droughtlander’.
 Basically it describes the loss felt in the off season of the TV show.
 Which begs the question after this finale (extended by only 5 minutes), how do you plan to deal with the loss of our favorite Sunday evening show.

 Cliff hangers in speculation.
 What happens during Ian’s time with the Mohawk?
-Does Bree reunite with Roger?
-When will Bree have the baby?
-Will Claire and Jamie be there when she gives birth?
+Does Lord John come back into thier lives soon?
 Will Murtagh capture Bonnet again?
-Does Bonnet get the consequences he so richly deserves?
+Will Bonnet get the consequences he so richly deserves?
 Will we see Jocasta and Murtagh find a happy ending?
 Don’t forget Furgus and Marseli.
 How much fun will both Claire and Jamie have with the new children on Frasiers Ridge?
 I’m open to any and all theories, from the books to just speculation.
 Share it in the comments below.

 If you have read all the books you have at least some idea of what is to come in that version of the storyline.
 How much the shows writers follow that is as yet undetermined.
-Myself, I’m planning to try and get the reading of the books done before Diana Galabadon release the new one (book 9).
+I’m planning to try and get the reading of the books done before Diana Galabadon release the new one (book 9).
 Lots of fans are going to re-read the books and either binge watch season 4 for the first time or the entire series again.
 What about the Lord John Grey books?
 Several longtime fans have recommended them.
 So maybe I’ll read those too.
 So in my quest to both read and acquire the books I’ve come across some info that might be helpful to new readers like myself.
 If you like this article please like and share on as many social sites as you like.

 Lets start with the reading order.
 Diana Galbadon has published many books so finding where they all fit is important for the timeline of the story.
 The full listing of proper reading order is on her website, http://www.DianaGabaldon.com or the direct link http://www.dianagabaldon.com/books/chronology-of-the-outlander-series/.
 I have included both the links to her site as seen above and the links to the books themselves on amazon below.
 Simply click on the picture of the book and it will take you right to it.
 There are several formats available on Amazon so you can chose which will satisfy your needs best.
 All captions and book photos belong to Amazon.com.